-- Tidy up the tables to create a good learning environment. - If there are intercessors at your camp/conference/retreat, ask for their prayers during this session. - If you plan to include worship in the time of confession, clarify the timing with worship leaders.
+- Tidy up the tables to create a good learning environment. - If there are intercessors at your camp/conference/retreat, ask for their prayers during this session. - If you plan to include worship in the time of confession, clarify the timing with worship leaders. - If wifi is unavailable or unreliable, download The Bible Project video Genesis Part 1: https://dclokrw7mut6n.cloudfront.net/SD/torah/genesis_part1.mp4 youtu.be/KOUV7mWDI34

-5 MINUTES: READING FROM THE YEAR OF LIVING BIBLICALLY (PP. 20-21)
+5 MINUTES: READING FROM THE YEAR OF LIVING BIBLICALLY (PAGES 20-21)